Key Takeaways:

 The Prop that had More than Just Fictional Significance

 Centering its storyline around science enthusiasts, often included intriguing science-oriented props.
 A key prop was an antique Geiger counter showcased in the apartment of characters Sheldon and Leonard.
 This vintage device, often used in plots, humorously hid a surprising secret.
-The device was to have a piece of uranium within it, a detail missed by the creators and set designers.
+The device was found to have a piece of uranium within it, a detail missed by the creators and set designers.

 An Old Geiger Counter, an Interesting Find